ArnavTamrakar/AdventureWorks-DataAnalytics/README.md

 ![image](https://github.com/user-attachments/assets/53266aa7-a41d-4041-8167-61d2dab82f1f)

 ## Conclusion
 From this project, I've learned the basics of Power BI and how SQL and Power BI can be integrated together.
-As of now I have done analysis on Order and Customer data only, but in the future I plan on analyzing sales data and whatever interests me.
-Thanks for going over my project and im always open for feedback on how I can improve it.
-Cheers!
+As of now I have done analysis on Order and Customer data, in the future I plan on analyzing sales data and whatever interests me.
+Thanks for going over my project and im always open for feedback.
+Cheers!!